ACC Emerging Teams Asia Cup

 ACC Emerging Teams Asia Cup is a men's List-A cricket tournament.
-It was created by the Asian Cricket Council to develop the talents of the most prominent young cricketers of Asia.
+It was created by the Asian Cricket Council to develop talented young cricketers of Asia.

 Results

 Tournament summary

 The table below provides an overview of the performances of teams over past tournaments.

-Teams Performance
+Teams performance

-An overview of the teams' performances in every Asia Cup:
+An overview of the teams' performances in every ACC Emerging Teams Asia Cup: